-- BMKT 350 PRINCIPLES OF MARKETING (3).
-(Prereq: BECO 221) Principles and concepts underlying marketing functions, including the conception, pricing, promotion and distribution of products and services and the role of marketing in society. - BMKT 352 INTRODUCTION TO MARKETING RESEARCH (3).
+BMKT 350 - PRINCIPLES OF MARKETING (3).
+(Prereq: BECO 221) Principles and concepts underlying marketing functions, including the conception, pricing, promotion and distribution of products and services and the role of marketing in society.

+BMKT 352 - INTRODUCTION TO MARKETING RESEARCH (3).
 (Prereq: BMKT 350, BSTA 201) Investigates the theory and practice of marketing research with emphasis on the problem-oriented nature of marketing research and how research activities are implemented by marketing researchers and used by managers.

-- BMKT 451 RETAILING MANAGEMENT (3).
-(Prereq: BMKT 350) A comprehensive course emphasizing the specific activities of management, merchandising and promotional functions required of the retail outlet with a competitive business environment - BMKT 453 SALES MANAGEMENT (3).
-(Prereq: BMKT 350) This course is intended to provide the student with an understanding of the fundamentals of sales management including the recruitment, training, motivation, compensation and evaluation of a sales force. - BMKT 454 MARKETING COMMUNICATIONS AND STRATEGY (3).
-(Prereq: BMKT 350) Integration of advertising, sales promotion, and point-of-purchase communications toward the goal of enhancing brand equity. - BMKT 455 CONSUMER BEHAVIOR (3).
+BMKT 453 - SALES MANAGEMENT (3).
+(Prereq: BMKT 350) This course is intended to provide the student with an understanding of the fundamentals of sales management including the recruitment, training, motivation, compensation and evaluation of a sales force.

+BMKT 454 - MARKETING COMMUNICATIONS AND STRATEGY (3).
+(Prereq: BMKT 350) Integration of advertising, sales promotion, and point-of-purchase communications toward the goal of enhancing brand equity.

+BMKT 455 - CONSUMER BEHAVIOR (3).
 (Prereq: BMKT 350) The principal objective of study is the consumer decision process as examined in a marketing context.
-Selected concepts from psychology, sociology, anthropology and behavioral disciplines are analyzed to develop the student's ability to understand and predict reactions of consumers to marketing decisions. - BMKT 457 PERSONAL SELLING AND SALES (3).
+Selected concepts from psychology, sociology, anthropology and behavioral disciplines are analyzed to develop the student's ability to understand and predict reactions of consumers to marketing decisions.

+BMKT 457 - PERSONAL SELLING AND SALES (3).
 (Prereq: BMKT 350) This course is a comprehensive survey of the basic process of personal selling and sales management applicable to all forms of business.
-The course is intended to provide the student with a basis for developing personal selling skills as well as understanding the fundamentals of sales management. - BMKT 465 MARKETING STRATEGY AND PLANNING (3).
+The course is intended to provide the student with a basis for developing personal selling skills as well as understanding the fundamentals of sales management.

+BMKT 465 - MARKETING STRATEGY AND PLANNING (3).
 (Prereq: BMKT 352) Management of marketing organizations and integration of functions, with emphasis on planning and designing strategies and applying tools and techniques for problem solving and decision making.